Yurlov/coaclient_java/README.rst

 Start server on default port '9876' for callback listener.

 Throws:
-``TokenNotGeneratedException`` - if any error occured while starting server listener
+``TokenNotGeneratedException`` - if any error occurred while starting server listener

 ::